-This is the User Manual for the MySQL Cluster Manager, version 1.3.6.
-It documents the MySQL Cluster Manager Agent and MySQL Cluster Manager Client software applications which can be used to administer MySQL Cluster, a version of the MySQL Database System (referred to hereafter as "MySQL Server" or simply "MySQL") that incorporates the NDB storage engine for high availability and data redundancy in a distributed computing environment.
+This is the User Manual for the MySQL Cluster Manager, version 1.4.8.
+It documents the MySQL Cluster Manager Agent and MySQL Cluster Manager Client software applications, which can be used to administer MySQL NDB Cluster, a version of the MySQL Database System (referred to hereafter as "MySQL Server" or simply "MySQL") that incorporates the NDB storage engine for high availability and data redundancy in a distributed computing environment.

-This manual does contain certain basic information about MySQL and MySQL Cluster; however, it is not in any way intended as an exhaustive reference for either of these products.
+This manual does contain certain basic information about MySQL and MySQL NDB Cluster; however, it is not in any way intended as an exhaustive reference for either of these products.

-Current versions of MySQL Cluster compatible with MySQL Cluster Manager are based on versions 7.2, 7.3, and 7.4 of the NDB storage engine; these versions of MySQL Cluster are known as "MySQL Cluster NDB 7.2," "MySQL Cluster NDB 7.3," and "MySQL Cluster NDB 7.4," respectively.
-MySQL Cluster functionality varies between MySQL Cluster releases; MySQL Cluster Manager cannot supply or emulate MySQL Cluster features that are not present in the version of the MySQL Cluster software in use.
+Current versions of MySQL NDB Cluster compatible with MySQL Cluster Manager are based on versions 7.3, 7.4, 7.5, and 7.6 of the NDB storage engine; these versions of MySQL NDB Cluster are known as "MySQL NDB Cluster 7.3," "MySQL NDB Cluster 7.4," "MySQL NDB Cluster 7.5," and "MySQL NDB Cluster 7.6," respectively.
+MySQL NDB Cluster functionality varies between MySQL NDB Cluster releases; MySQL Cluster Manager cannot supply or emulate MySQL NDB Cluster features that are not present in the version of the MySQL NDB Cluster software in use.

-For complete information about MySQL Server and MySQL Cluster, please refer to the appropriate version of the MySQL Manual: For information about MySQL Cluster NDB 7.3 and 7.4, see MySQL NDB Cluster 7.3 and NDB Cluster 7.4.
+For complete information about MySQL Server and MySQL NDB Cluster, please refer to the appropriate version of the MySQL Manual:

+- For information about MySQL NDB Cluster 7.3 and 7.4, see MySQL NDB Cluster 7.3 and NDB Cluster 7.4. - For information about MySQL NDB Cluster 7.5 and 7.6, see MySQL NDB Cluster 7.5 and NDB Cluster 7.6.